angoca/jTReqS/README.txt

    For production.
    > GRANT SELECT, INSERT, UPDATE ON jtreqs.* TO 'jtreqs'@'localhost';

-   Then, you can create the tables in the databases.
+   Then, you can create the tables in the database.
 In the 'doc' directory, there is a script called 'mysql.sql' that contains the dump of the database.
    However, the application itself can show the queries to create the tables by calling the application with the option -db